South African literature: Poetry

 Some of the early names include Leipoldt and Langenhoven, who wrote the national anthem ("Die Stem").
 Early poetry often deal with the Anglo-Boer War, and it is only in the 1930s that poetry reaches a significant literary standard.
 N. P. van Wyk Louw is the vanguard of the new movement, called Dertigers, along with his brother WEG Louw, and Elisabeth Eybers, although they were all to write in future literary periods.
 Olivier notes Van Wyk Louw's predominance: "It was only in the Thirties that a fully developed theory about Afrikaans as a national literature was launched by the erudite poet, N. P. van Wyk Louw, in his two collections of essays Lojale verset (1939) and Berigte te velde (1939)".
 Van Wyk Louw introduced international literary theories and movements into the South African literary scene on a much larger scale than any of his predecessors, and his "theory provided the intellectual and philosophical space within which poets and novelists could exercise their craft without fear of transgression; in short, it became the paradigm for Afrikaans literature" (Olivier).

-DJ Opperman started writing in the 1940s, and was to have a particularly prominent role with his anthology, Groot Verseboek.
+D. J. Opperman started writing in the 1940s, and was to have a particularly prominent role with his anthology, Groot Verseboek.

 The next major paradigm shift came in the 1960s, with T. T. Cloete and Ingrid Jonker, who, after her death, attained cult status.
 Cloete et al. discuss this literary watershed in Rondom Sestig.
-T. T. Cloete is further noteworthy for his compilation, Literêre Terme en Teorieë (1992), which is one of the most encompassing works on literary theory available on the global market, although written in Afrikaans.
+Cloete is further noteworthy for his compilation, Literêre Terme en Teorieë (1992), which is one of the most encompassing works on literary theory available on the global market, although written in Afrikaans.
 Some modern poets of note include Joan Hambidge, Hennie Aucamp, Ernst van Heerden, Antjie Krog and Gert Vlok Nel.
 Breyten Breytenbach is regarded by many as one of the best, if not the best, Afrikaans poet.
 He spent a number of years in prison for his political beliefs during apartheid and later lived in France.
 Breytenbach's latest work, "Die windvanger" was published in 2007.
 The major poetry anthologies are DJ Opperman's Groot Verseboek, Foster and Viljoen's Poskaarte, Gerrit Komrij's controversial Die Afrikaanse poësie in 1000 en enkele gedigte, and André P. Brink's Groot Verseboek, a remake or reworking of Opperman's anthology.